-I am a Partner at First Round Capital and am fascinated by design+technology+startups.
-Before joining First Round, I worked at AND 1 from “day 2″ and founded a fitness video game company.
+Phin is a Partner at First Round Capital and a sneakerhead.
+Before joining, he worked at AND 1 from “day 2″ and founded a fitness video game company.

-After college I spent six years helping to scale AND 1 Basketball from $15 million to over $225 million in revenue.
-As the Creative Director for Footwear, I led product direction, managed relationships with national retail accounts and created the initial concept for the signature AND 1 marketing property—the AND 1 Mix Tape.
+In his first job after college, Phin spent six years helping to scale AND 1 Basketball from $15 million to over $225 million in revenue.
+As the Creative Director for Footwear he led product direction, managed relationships with national retail accounts, and created the initial concept for the signature AND 1 marketing property — the AND 1 Mix Tape.

-In 2003, I wanted to build fitness technology and founded an independent videogame company to do it.
-We developed and published Yourself!Fitness, the first fitness game for Xbox and PlayStation2.
-I was responsible for managing the marketing and distribution and secured retail partnerships with Nordstrom and Best Buy as well as promotional partnerships with Procter & Gamble and McDonald’s.
+After training for an Ironman in 2002, he wanted to build fitness technology and founded an independent video game company to do it.
+The company developed and published Yourself!Fitness, the first fitness game for Xbox and PlayStation 2.
+Phin managed product, marketing and distribution and secured retail partnerships with Nordstrom and Best Buy as well as promotional partnerships with Procter & Gamble and McDonald’s.

-After consulting for MTV on product and marketing, I decided to pursue an MBA at the University of Pennsylvania’s Wharton School.
-I earned my MBA in 2009 with honors and a double major in Operations and Information Management and Finance.
-A college basketball player at Haverford College, I have maintained my addiction to sneakers and a decent trashtalk vocabulary.
-I live in Brooklyn with my wife, Carrie, and daughter, Etta.
+Following a consulting engagement for MTV in product and marketing, he decided to pursue an MBA at the Wharton School of the University of Pennsylvania.
+A basketball player during his time at Haverford College, he's since maintained his addiction to sneakers, love of hip-hop, and a decent trash-talk vocabulary.
+Phin lives in San Francisco with his wife, Carrie, and daughter, Etta.

 @PC_Endurance go Adrienne - that is where my money is...